-Cornelius Dämmrich is a well-known 3D Artist, who produces mind-blowing still images, full of details, with a care for light and composition.
-You’ve probably seen some of his works here and there, otherwise stop everything and discover his works now.
+Cornelius Dämmrich is a well-known 3D artist, who produces mind-blowing still images, full of details, with a care for light and composition.
+You’ve probably seen some of his works like 52 Hz or Haze, otherwise stop everything and discover his works now 🙂

 Hello Cornelius!
 Hope you’re doing well.
 I’m very excited to have you here, I truly love your works!
 Can you please describe yourself to the readers?

 My name is Cornelius Dämmrich, I’m 29 years old and I live in Cologne, Germany.
 I currently work as a freelance 3D Artist but I am very soon about to work for a design studio in Cologne.